HlaingMinThan/VueRecaptcha/vue-simple-recaptcha/README.md

-;
 # Vue Simple Recaptcha

-a simple way to integrate google Recaptcha v2 (invisible,tick box) in your vue2 project.
+a simple way to integrate google Recaptcha v2 in your vue2 project.
+Support for both of the invisible and box tick.